Skip to main content

 Proper management of universal waste and electronics

-The MRFs and other regulated facilities that handle electronics, universal wastes (e.g., fluorescent bulbs, batteries, antifreeze) and used oil must comply with federal and Wisconsin-specific handling requirements.
+The MRFs and other regulated facilities that handle electronics, universal wastes (e.g., fluorescent bulbs, batteries) and used oil must comply with federal and Wisconsin-specific handling requirements.
 The DNR may conduct a short assessment of how these materials are handled to ensure compliance with federal and state handling requirements.
 DNR hazardous waste staff will conduct any necessary follow up.

 The following links have information on requirements and best management practices for manging universal waste and electronics.